-I’ve recently launched Martian Models, which is an idea that’s been rattling around in the back of my head for a number of years.
+I’ve recently launched Martian Models, a digital storefront for my original miniatures designs.
+This is an idea that’s been rattling around in the back of my head for a number of years.

 Martian Models goes way back to the late 1970s when I began kitbashing models as a kid after learning about how the studio models and special effects of Star Wars were created by the model makers at Industrial Lights & Magic.
 I actually learned much of this lore from Kelly Turner, a legendary Atari programmer (and massive sci-fi geek) who happened to live across the street from me.
 Kelly was very kind and patient enough to humor the little nerdy kid across the street who would always bug him about taking another look at his scratch built sci-fi models and borrowing his Starlog magazines.